-Many survivors need assistance leaving their homes, due to illness and frailty.
-Recently, a sizeable number of survivors have become afraid to leave their homes due to a spate of anti-Semitic assaults on Jews in Brooklyn.
-The murders, which took place in Jersey City also struck close to home, as the people living there were all raised in Williamsburg.
+Many Holocaust survivors need assistance leaving their homes due to illness and frailty.
+Recently, a sizeable number of survivors have become afraid to leave their homes due to a spate of antisemitic assaults on Jews in Brooklyn, New York.
+The murders which took place in Jersey City, New Jersey also struck close to home as the people living there were all raised in Williamsburg, New York.

 Recently, one of our staff members noticed a comment from one of our regulars who reminisced about the hundreds of occasions where she braided beautiful “Challahs” (loaves of bread) for the Sabbath and Jewish holidays.
 In the predominantly Orthodox Jewish enclave of Williamsburg, Brooklyn hundreds of women bake their own bread.
 Unfortunately, for these women, baking challah has become a pleasure of the past, as it is too much of an undertaking at this point.

 For most of these women, challah baking is a very personal matter.
 They take pride in their work, share recipes and tips, and they take pleasure in the camaraderie and compliments received at the festive Shabbos and holiday table.
 Feeding their families is for them an expression of love and devotion.
 Challah baking is also accompanied by a special blessing, reserved only for this occasion, where women have the opportunity ask God to bestow health and happiness to their families, and thank Him for their bounty and continued sustenance.